 Restricting, or outright eliminating, abortion access by overturning Roe v.
 Wade would diminish women’s personal and economic lives, as well as the lives of their families.
 Economists provide clear evidence that overturning Roe would prevent large numbers of women experiencing unintended pregnancies—many of whom are low-income and financially vulnerable mothers—from obtaining desired abortions.
 Restricting, or outright eliminating, that access by overturning Roe v.
 Wade would diminish women’s personal and economic lives, as well as the lives of their families.

-Contact: For questions, updates, or specific corporate-facing needs, feel free to contact Jen Stark, Senior Director, Corporate Strategy at Tara Health Foundation.
+Contact: For questions, updates, or specific corporate-facing needs, feel free to contact Susan McPherson at McPherson Strategies.